-Acute: Dusts from product may cause irritation if inhaled and in contact with skin or eyes.
-Ingestion may be harmful.

-Chronic: May cause harm to fetus during pregnancy.
+Acute: Dusts from product may cause irritation if inhaled and mechanical irritation to the eyes.
+Accidental ingestion may be harmful.
+Chronic: Chronic skin contact may cause dermatitis (dry, red skin).
+Chronic exposure may cause adverse effects to the cardiovascular and gastrointestinal systems.
+Fetal harm.
+Limited evidence of carcinogenic effects, based on animal data.
 Chronic exposure may also lead to symptoms described under 'Other Potential Health Effects'.
-No other chronic effects have been reported from workplace exposure.